vrchat-community/creator-docs/Docs/docs/sdk/public-sdk-api.md

 The majority of the public API is contained and documented inside `Public SDK API` folder in the SDK packages.
 E.g., "Packages/VRChat SDK - Avatars/Editor/VRCSDK/SDK3A/Public SDK API" for the avatars API.

+Other methods marked as `[PublicAPI]` are also be a part of Public SDK API.
+E.g., "Packages/VRChat SDK - Base/Editor/VRCSDK/Dependencies/VRChat/API/VRCApi.cs" for updating description of contents.

 Most of the events and methods are shared between the SDKs and are defined in the Base SDK Package.

 ## What is available